skip to main content

 Respite Areas

-Inmates are allowed access to respite areas 24 hours a day, 7 days a week, even if they are not feeling ill.
-They are allowed to stay in these areas as long as needed.
+Inmates are allowed access to respite areas and are allowed to stay in these areas as long as possible.
 Additionally, inmates have access to cold showers and are allowed to wear t-shirts and shorts in dayrooms and recreational areas.

 Water and Electrolytes

-Water, ice, and cups are always available to inmates.
-Indigent inmates are provided a cup each year.
-Electrolyte drink mixes are available for purchase at the unit’s commissary.
+Chilled water and cups are always available to inmates.
+Electrolyte powders are available for purchase at the unit’s commissary.

 Fans and Cooling Towels

 Inmates of all custody levels are allowed to purchase fans and cooling towels from commissary.
-Indigent inmates can request a fan on a first-come, first-served basis.
+Fan programs are in place to ensure permanent issue of a fan to indigent inmates on a first-come, first-served basis.

 Outside Activities

-Outside activities, including work and recreation, can be restricted in accordance with agency policy.
+Outside activities, including work and recreation, may be restricted in accordance with agency policy.
 Staff and inmates participating in outside activities are provided frequent water breaks.

 Maintenance

 To ensure proper functioning of equipment, staff perform preventive maintenance and prioritize repairs, as needed.
-This equipment includes air-conditioning units, fans, evaporative coolers, blowers, generators, vehicles, and ice machines.
+This equipment includes HVAC systems, fans, evaporative coolers, blowers, generators, vehicles, shower temperatures, ventilation systems, exhaust fans, respite areas, and ice machines.
 Diesel fuel is readily available for generators in case of power outages.

 Training and Wellness Checks